© Dennis N. O’Brien, 2017

 And there, dismounted, faced the foe’s left wing,

-While in the center, in close ordered ranks,
+While in the centre, in close ordered ranks,

 There marched the Macedonian phalanx.